Clicky

 What Factors Can Cause Mold?

-5. Age: Over time, the sugar may break down and become more prone to mold growth.
+- Age: The sugar may break down over time and become more prone to mold growth.
 It is essential to check the sugar regularly and discard it if it has been stored too long.

 Is Mold In Brown Sugar Harmful?